drewnoff/spark-notebooks-gallery/gallery/cryptocurrency-ts/README.md

 ```

 After this we can use `explode` function to create a new row for each element in `rows` array which contains all the rows from `crypto_prices` table
-sharing extacly the same timestamp.
+sharing exactly the same timestamp.

 ```scala
 val cryptoBTCPricesDF = cryptoPricesTsRddGrouped.toDF